microsoft/clrmd/Documentation/GettingStarted.md

 We will cover what to actually do with a `ClrRuntime` object in the next few tutorials.

+## Getting the Dac from the Symbol Server

+When you call CreateRuntime without specifying the location of mscordacwks.dll, ClrMD attempts to locate the dac for you.
+It does this through a few mechanisms, first it checks to see if you have the same version of CLR that you are attempting to debug on your local machine.
+If so, it loads the dac from there.
+(This is usually at c:\windows\Framework[64]\[version]\mscordacwks.dll.)
+If you are debugging a crash dump that came from another computer, you will have to find the dac that matches the crash dump you are debugging.

+All versions of the dac are requried to be on the Microsoft public symbol server, located here:  https://msdl.microsoft.com/download/symbols.
+The DataTarget.SymbolLocator property is how ClrMD interacts with symbol servers.
+If you have set the _NT_SYMBOL_PATH environment variable, ClrMD will use that string as your symbol path.
+If this environment variable is not set, it will default to the Microsoft Symbol Server.

+With any luck, you should never have to manually locate the dac or interact with DataTarget.SymbolLocator.
+CreateRuntime should be able to successfully locate all released builds of CLR.

+However, if you have built .Net Core yourself from source or are using a non-standard build, you will have to keep track of the correct dac yourself (these will not be on the symbol servers).
+In that case you will need to pass the path of the dac on disk to ClrInfo.CreateRuntime manually.

 ## Attaching to a live process

 CLRMD can also attach to a live process (not just work from a crashdump).
 To do